nshehadeh/policy-bot/README.md

 Currently working on:
 - Adding structure to LLM response to change frontend for citations of metadata

-Future issues:
+Future work:
-- Testing RAG-Fusion & overall improvements to RAG
+- Testing RAG-Fusion
 - Not being able to start a new chat until previous stream is done
-- Langchain adding spaces to some tokens
+- Printing streamed tokens without random spaces
-- When you start a new chat, doesn't request response without double texting
+- Start new chat seamlessly instead of double chat

 Current look: